stevelaver/developer-portal/README.md

 ### Development

-Conform your code to included ESLint rules.
+- Conform your code to included ESLint rules.
 You can use prepared pre-commit hook using command `ln -s pre-commit.sh .git/hooks/pre-commit`

+#### Db migrations

+- Migrations are performed automatically after the deployment in a lambda function.
+So they have to be executed in a release previous to the one where the udpates are used.
+- To prepare a migration create a `.js` file in `/migrations` dir.
+Its name consists of a timestamp and short description, i.e. `yyyymmddhhiiss-description.js` (e.g. `20170526092800-deprecated-app.js`).
+Copy its content from a previous one.
+Then put `.sql` file with the same name to `/migrations/sqls` with the migrations themselves.

 ### CI and deployment